-Family Systems Therapy recognises and emphasises the importance of healthy family relationships as an essential part of psychological health for everybody involved.
+Family System Therapy recognises and emphasises the importance of healthy family relationships as an essential part of psychological health for everybody involved.

-Indeed, clients who seek treatment on their own, without any family involvement, often revert to old, dysfunctional roles and patterns of interaction with unaware family members once they return home.
+Clients who seek clinical treatment on their own, without any family involvement, often revert to old, dysfunctional roles and patterns of interaction with unaware family members once they return home.

 This can often cause the individual to quickly relapse into their old addictions or other unhealthy lifestyles.
 Family therapy, therefore, is used to explore the relationships between the client and their families, and to deal with any problems that may have reinforced the client’s harmful behaviours.
 Family therapy has been found to be beneficial in the following ways: